You are here: Home > Social Welfare > Social welfare payments > Older and retired people > Centenarian Bounty

 People living in Ireland but not getting an Irish social welfare payment

-This information will then be passed to the Pensions Section in the Department of Social Protection.
-The Department will arrange for a Social Welfare Inspector to verify the information, this may involve a visit by the Inspector.
-When it is verified that the person is eligible for the bounty, the award is made.
+You should forward information about people (Irish nationals and foreign nationals) resident in Ireland who are not receiving a social welfare pension to the Pensions Section in the Department of Social Protection.
+The Department will arrange for a social welfare inspector to verify the information.
+This may involve a visit by the inspector.
+Once it has been verified that the person is eligible for the bounty, the award will be made to them.

 People not living in Ireland